jpdias/iot-mesh-experiments/README.md

 ### Tasks/Ideas

 - [ ] Set up a Mesh network foundation
-- [ ] Integrate the Mesh Network with MQQT
+- [ ] Integrate the Mesh Network with MQTT
 - [ ] Explore the use of power harvesting
 - [ ] Create a network web visualization
 - [ ] Do small experiments with sensors/actuators